ratnakar-asara/Fabric_SampleWebApp/README.md

 }'
 ```

-**NOTE**: Save the output of this commands , It is TransactionID can be used while fetching transactions by ID
+**NOTE**: Save the output (TransactionID) of this command, The same can be used when querying transactions by ID

 ##### 7. Query chaincode